redst4r/fastfibonacci-rs/README.md

 ## Introduction
 [Fibonacci encoding](https://en.wikipedia.org/wiki/Fibonacci_coding) is a variable-length encoding of integers, with the special property that any encoding of an interger ends in `1` (binary) and no encoding contains `11`.
 Hence one can use `11` as a separator in a stream of Fibonacci encoded integers.

-Regular Fibonacci decoding works decoding bit by bit, which can be quite slow. `Fast Fibonacci` decoding looks at `n` bits at once, decoding this chunk in a single operation which can be faster.
+Regular Fibonacci decoding works decoding bit by bit, which can be quite slow.
+[FastFibonacci](https://ceur-ws.org/Vol-567/paper14.pdf) decoding looks at `n` bits at once, decoding this chunk in a single operation which can be faster.

 ## Performance